-This article is a continuation of the Series on Linux Device Driver and carries the discussion on character drivers and their implementation.
+This article is a continuation of the Series on Linux Device Drivers and carries the discussion on character drivers and their implementation.
 The aim of this series is to provide easy and practical examples that anyone can understand.
 This is the Setup Beaglebone Board – Linux Device Driver Tutorial – Part 1.2.

 Setup Beaglebone Board